VultureProject/vulture-gui/README.md

-# vulture-gui
+# Vulture4 GUI

-Vulture 4 Management GUI (Django project)
+This is the Vulture 4 GUI Django project.
+Please check the README of vulture-base for more information.